Singapore: your gateway to Asia

 Top global talents are attracted to Singapore due to its high standards of transparency and corporate governance, its world class infrastructure and the fact that its first language and business language is English.
-Many highly talented overseas professionals have made this island their home, including many from the UK and Ireland, making Singapore the ideal launch pad for Northern Irish companies to springboard into Asia.
+Many highly talented overseas professionals have made this island their home, including many from the UK and Ireland, making Singapore the ideal launch pad for Northern Ireland companies to springboard into Asia.

 Identifying the opportunities

 Our in-market team can help you scope out opportunities in Asia.
 Our next article, released in early July, will look at the specific opportunities in the Digital ICT sector including Cybersecurity and Financial Technology.
 This is one of the country’s top sectors and offers growth opportunities for Northern Ireland businesses.

 Invest Northern Ireland’s in-market trade experts can help you explore opportunities in the region and will be hosting an online ‘Spotlight on Singapore’ event on Tuesday 6 October to further explore opportunities for Northern Ireland digital businesses in Singapore.